 Although the U.S. Attorney's Office (USAO) cannot write your grant application or provide technical assistance in the grant application portals (e.g., JustGrants, Grants.gov), we can help make connections to the right people to answer your questions.
 Additionally, we may be interested in collaborating on projects and actively participating on a project team, particularly those projects that correspond with a USAO priority area - and without the need to be budgeted into the project.
-The USAO has prioritized violent crimes, hate crimes, human trafficking crimes and elder fraud crimes.

-Applying for federal grants is not a simple process, but we are confident that the information and resources provided in this document will help agencies and organizations in the Virgin Islands understand how best to position themselves to identify funding opportunities and apply for funding.
+Applying for federal grants is not a simple process, but we are confident that the information and resources provided in this document will help agencies and organizations in the [insert district] understand how best to position themselves to identify funding opportunities and apply for funding.

-If you have questions or would like to discuss project collaboration, grant funded or otherwise, please feel free to contact Natasha Baker at Natasha.Baker@usdoj.gov or (340) 774-5757.
+If you have questions or would like to discuss project collaboration, grant funded or otherwise, please feel free to contact Terry Van Horn, 701-429-0160, terry.vanhorn@usdoj.gov.